GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 Spam & Placement in the Store

-Keyword Spam: We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension’s description, developer name, title, icon, screenshots, and promotional images.
+Keyword Spam: We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
 Developers must provide a clear and well-written description.
 We also don't allow unattributed or anonymous user testimonials in the app's description.